yakiitory/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
-- Does each element have a unique class name?
+Yes - Does each element have a unique class name?
-- Did you use the grouping selector for styles that both elements share?
+Yes - Did you use the grouping selector for styles that both elements share?
-- Did you make separate rules for the styles unique to each element?
+Yes - Did you make separate rules for the styles unique to each element?